Burrage helps unwell ball boy mid-match

 The 23-year-old watched over him, talking to him for several minutes before medical assistance arrived.

+"I just reacted how I think anyone would," she told a news conference.

+"He was not in a good spot.
+I just tried to help him out as much as possible."

-The boy was helped off court 18, walking shakily, before play resumed.
+The boy was helped off court 18, walking shakily, and the All England Club later said "he's fine".

+Burrage said the youngster had told her he was feeling "really faint".

+"He couldn't actually really talk.
+It was quite distressing to see," she said.

 The match had only just started again after play had been suspended for more than an hour because of rain at 5-2 to Lesia Tsurenko in the first set.